Skip to main content

 Why retry with regional endpoints?

-- DNS or routing-layer issues - If the global endpoint's routing layer itself is degraded, direct regional URLs bypass it entirely.
+• DNS or routing-layer issues - Direct regional URLs bypass the global routing layer entirely.

 The overhead is minimal - two additional fallback URLs in your retry logic - but the resilience improvement is significant.

 We recommend one retry per QuilrAI host.
 If a request fails on a given endpoint, move on to the next one rather than retrying the same host.
-This maximizes the chance of hitting a healthy server quickly, especially during the 3-7 second window before auto-routing detects a failure.
+This maximizes the chance of hitting a healthy server quickly.

 Code Example